SQream/sqream_docs/guides/features/compression.rst

      - CPU
    * - ``RLE``
      - Integer types, dates and timestamps
-     - Run-length encoding + Delta.
+     - Run-length encoding.
 This replaces sequences of values with a single pair.
 It is best for low cardinality columns that are used to sort data (``ORDER BY``).
      - GPU
    * - ``SEQUENCE``
      - Integer types